 First World War Experience

-Ernest was awarded the Victory Medal and the British War Medal.
+James was awarded both the British War Medal and the Victory Medal.